casper-network/docs-archive/workflow/undelegate.rst

 Sending the Undelegation Deploy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To initiate the undelegation process we must send a deploy containing the ``undelegate.wasm`` to the network.
+To initiate the undelegation process, send a deploy containing the ``undelegate.wasm`` to the network.

 Below is an example using the Casper command line client: